Alice High School: Theatre Department

 Alice High School has an award-winning theatre department with a strong reputation in the educational theatre community.
 For the first two decades, the drama program was under the direction of Don Howell.
 Well respected around the state for his theatre expertise, he was able to take the UIL One Act Play team to state competition on several occasions.
 After retirement Mr. Howell went on to work for the U.I.L.
 One Act Play office located at the University of Texas and to adjudicate for UIL.
 Following his retirement in 1993, Darleen Totten took over and has continued to promote outstanding theatre at Alice High School.
 Under her direction the students received the National Forensic League Leading Chapter award and performed at Thespian State and the International Thespian Festival on numerous occasions.
-In the fall of 2006, the Alice High School Theatre Department received international attention when their thespian troop appeared in Dramatics Magazine and Ms. Totten was interviewed for a story in Stage Directions MagazineIn 2007 and 2016, the thespian troupe 5191 was chosen to perform The Effect of Gamma Rays on Man-in-the-moon Marigolds at Lincoln, Nebraska, for the International Thespian Festival.
+In the fall of 2006, the Alice High School Theatre Department received international attention when their thespian troop appeared in Dramatics Magazine and Ms. Totten was interviewed for a story in Stage Directions Magazine.

+In 2007 and 2016, the thespian troupe 5191 was chosen to perform The Effect of Gamma Rays on Man-in-the-moon Marigolds at Lincoln, Nebraska, for the International Thespian Festival.
 The students were given a standing ovation by thousands of drama students from around the world.
 They were also invited to bring Crimes of the Heart for the Chapter select performance the following year.
 The play was directed by a student, Sylvia Gonzalez.
 They did not perform because one of the cast members had emergency surgery just before the trip to Nebraska.
 Darleen Totten also led Alice High School Drama club on an outstanding UIL OAP journey in 2011, with their production of Turandot which was also presented at the International Thespian Festival in Lincoln, Nebraska.
 This performance has been featured on the EdTA website.
 Clips of the school's production of Turandot are used in promotional videos for Thespians created by EdTA.
 In January 2014, they were invited to perform She Kills Monsters at the Alabama State Thespian Festival.
 Pictures of their trip to Alabama were shared by the Samuel French publishing company.